Qitmeer/qitmeer/cmd/relaynode/README.md

 ## Usage

-If you do not want to use the relay node default configuration parameters, you can use `./relaynode -h` to help for custom configuration.
+* If you do not want to use the relay node default configuration parameters, you can use `./relaynode -h` to help for custom configuration.

+* If your environment is having trouble getting public IP, please try using `./relaynode --externalip=[Your Public IP]`